sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_data.rst

 obfuscated when present for any event.

 .. note:: To search for string values to replace, the obfuscation process recursively traverses the entire event data structure.
-This table includes a representative set of event member fields that typically include data that is replaced.
+This table lists event member fields that typically include data that is removed or remapped.
   Additional event member fields can also include data that is replaced.

   .. list-table::
      :widths: 25 65